bengfarrell/rgf-blog/content/fiction/wings-unseen.md

 My first full-length novel, _Wings Unseen_, was published on 8/22/2017 by Meerkat Press!

-The story is epic fantasy in the YA/New Adult realm - I'd say it's a little more on the New Adult side of that divide, but hey, whoever wants to read it is welcome to!
+The story is epic fantasy.
 Here's the synopsis:

 > To end a civil war, Lansera’s King Turyn relinquished a quarter of his kingdom to create Medua, exiling all who would honor greed over valor to this new realm on the other side of the mountains.
 The Meduans and Lanserim have maintained an uneasy truce for two generations, but their ways of life are as compatible as oil and water.
 >